 The training course is aimed at Engineers and Managers (both beginners and existing users) involved with all parts of the upstream oil and gas design process, who have a specific interest in the benefits of Integrated Production Modelling (IPM), production forecasting, and/or flow assurance.
 No previous knowledge of Maximus is required, however an understanding of the basic operation and processes within upstream oil and gas would be beneficial.

 The fee for the two day training course is £1,000 + VAT.
 Fee includes training, lecture notes in printed and electronic format, lunch and refreshments and training software licence.

 What to bring to the training

-The course will include hands-on training using KBC's Maximus software, and as such you will need to bring a laptop with the software pre-installed.
+The course will include hands-on training using KBC's Maximus software, and as such you will need a laptop with the software pre-installed.
 A four weeks training license file and software download link with instructions will be sent to you a week before the course commences and you will need to follow the instructions to install the software in advance of the course, as the day will be fast paced and there will not be time to wait for installations on the morning of the course.
 This short-term Maximus licence will allow you to practice the lessons from the day in your own time afterwards.

 Your laptop should have as a minimum:

 - 1GHz Intel Pentium Processor,